pensoft/OpenBiodiv/Ontology/RDF_Guide.md

 @
 ```

-Note that this definition of Treatment makes it into a FRBR expression.
+**Remark: Linking Treatments to Taxon Concepts** Note that this definition of
+Treatment makes it into a FRBR expression.
+TODO: verify in SPARQL that this
-TODO: verify in SPARQL that this actually holds.
-Treatments are closely
+actually holds.
+Treatments are closely  linked to taxon concepts.
+Treatments
-linked to taxon concepts.
-Treatments are the expressions of taxon concepts
+are the expressions of taxon concepts

 ### Modeling the taxonomic domain